 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Buhl is worth considering.

-The education level of Buhl citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.17% of adults 25 and older in Buhl have a college degree.
+The percentage of adults in Buhl who are college-educated is close to the national average for all communities of 21.84%: 18.17% of the adults in Buhl have a bachelor's degree or advanced degree.

 The per capita income in Buhl in 2022 was $30,717, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $122,868 for a family of four.
 However, Buhl contains both very wealthy and poor people as well.